RajGorhekar/Flutter_Web_News_Feed/README.md

 # Flutter_Web_NewsFeed
-A completly Responsive website made using Flutter web which shows Recent News using NYTimes web API.
+A completly Responsive website made using Flutter web which shows Recent News using NY Times web API.

 ## The Following is the basic look of the Website :